ledestin/blog/_posts/2019-12-22-my-first-12-week-year-is-over.markdown

   inessential tasks.
 * Structure.
 By planning tasks weekly and daily, I knew what had to be done.

+# What worked

+* Putting consistent effort into an Udemy course every day, helped me to go through several of them.
+Vue, Docker and AWS were the ones that I finished.
+* Meditating every day.
+* Scoring the past week helped me to be motivated to do what was planned.
+Not the best kind of motivation, but I'll take anything that helps.
+* Connecting with my goals helped with motivation.

+# What didn't work

+* I still procrastinated on items that I didn't feel like doing.
+I have had goals and sacrificing mood, and it didn't help.
+I'll need to find a solution to this.
+* My average score was pretty low (58%, not 85%), and I didn't reach 3 out of 4 goals.
+* Scoring was broken because I scored TODO list items as well, not only essential activities.
+* I planned too much activities, and it affected the scores badly.

+# What's next

 I plan to take a break, and choose a new set of goals for another 12 week year in 2020.